Public library

+Public libraries are supported by taxes, are open to all who wish to access the library collection, and do not charge money for access to the library collection.

 Public libraries exist in many countries across the world and are often considered an essential part of having an educated and literate population.
 Public libraries are distinct from research libraries, school libraries, academic libraries in other states and other special libraries.
 Their mandate is to serve the general public's information needs rather than the needs of a particular school, institution, or research population.
 Public libraries also provide free services such as preschool story times to encourage early literacy among children.
 They also provide a quiet study and learning areas for students and professionals and foster the formation of book clubs to encourage the appreciation of literature by the young and adults.
 Public libraries typically allow users to borrow books and other materials outside the library premises temporarily, usually for a given period of time.
-They also have non-circulating reference collections and provide computer and Internet access to their patrons.
+In addition to their traditional role of circulating collections of books and media, public libraries serve as vital hubs that offer essential non-circulating reference resources and provide diverse community members with equitable access to modern computing technology and the internet.